HathorNetwork/rfcs/text/0000-p2p-identity.md

 The list of hosts to be DNS queried is hard-coded in the full-node's source code and can be changed passing a different parameter when running the full-node.

+Another bootstraping possibility is to pass the URL of the peer you want to connect when starting the node.
+The connection process is the same of the other case.

 ## Step 1: Network configuration

 This step checks whether the peers are compatible to connect.
 For instance, a full-node running a testnet configuration cannot connect to a full-node running a mainnet configuration because the DAGs are incompatible, i.e., the genesis is different.